Skip to main content

 Which Yonex racket should a beginner buy?+

-For most adult beginners, a 4U or 5U medium-flex frame with even or slightly head-light balance — Nanoray Light 70i, Arcsaber 7 Pro, or a Nanoflare 380 if you prefer a faster swing.
-Skip Astrox for at least the first six months: the line is engineered around stiff shafts and demanding sweet spots that punish late contact.
+For most adult beginners, a 4U flexible-shaft frame with even or head-light balance — the Nanoflare 700 Play (speed-leaning) or Arcsaber 7 Pro (control) are both safe picks, and the Astrox 77 Play is the right answer if you specifically want to learn head-heavy attack from day one.
+Skip the Pro-tier Astrox line for at least the first six months: those frames are engineered around stiff shafts and demanding sweet spots that punish late contact.

 Astrox vs Nanoflare — which line is better?+